Where San Diego’s kids make musical memories

 Meet the Teachers

-Diana Davidson (owner/founder), a life-long singer and dancer, holds an M.Ed. from the University of Virginia in Curriculum and Instructional Design and a BA from the University of California, Los Angeles in World Arts and Cultures.
-Diana served as a bilingual and Spanish Immersion elementary school teacher for 10 years in San Diego, Salinas, and Arlington, VA.
-She has many years of experience working with children ages 0-10 in areas of art, language instruction, music, fitness, and dance.
-Diana successfully completed the Music Together Teaching Workshop developed by the Center for Music and Young Children, Princeton, New Jersey in Alexandria, Virginia in 2007 and her Music Together Certification Level 1 in 2013.
-She is also a certified Canta y Baila Conmigo® Master teacher and mentor (Spanish Language and Music Program).
-Diana is the proud mom of two singing-dancing daughters (ages 16 and 11).
-Diana is CPR and First Aid certified.
+I hold an M.Ed. from the University of Virginia in Curriculum and Instructional Design, a BA from the University of California, Los Angeles in World Arts and Cultures, and a BLCAD (Bilingual, Cross-Cultural, Language and Academic Development) teaching credential.
+I served as a bilingual and Spanish Immersion elementary school teacher for 10+ years in San Diego, Salinas, and Arlington, VA.
+I successfully completed the Music Together Teaching Workshop developed by the Center for Music and Young Children, Princeton, New Jersey in Alexandria, Virginia in 2007 and her Music Together Certification Level 1 in 2013.
+I am also a certified Canta y Baila Conmigo® Master teacher (Spanish Language and Music Program).
+I am CPR and First Aid certified.

-Ms. Diana in three words: Mama, dancer, gentle
+Ms. Diana in three words: Mama, patient, gentle

 What kinds of things will we do in class?